Vivesh-G/Template_Auth/future_implementations.md

 ### Password reset flows
 Create an endpoint to send a reset link with a signed token to the user's email.
-Frontend provides a form to enter a new password, which the backend accepts only if the token is valid.
+Frontend provides a form to enter a new password.
+[DONE]

 ### Brute force protection
 Track failed login attempts by email or IP in Redis or the database.